erwin1234777/leviathan/README.md

 - To get started, DM author or ask for it to be added [HERE](https://discord.gg/6QEExsN)
 - After it has been added, type anything in your stream chat to check if the bot replies to it (it will register you on the first message you send), alternatively, try n.boss to see if the bot is properly placed in your chat.
 - That's it, users are now able to do the commands listed in the Minigame section and spend those points across your Discord and your Stream chat!
+- Remember that 'n.command' may be detected as a link, users are able to use 'n. gamble' , with spaces in between to avoid that if you have links disallowed in your chat!